-The final selection for electronic warfare training is done at the end of the basic training period.
-Conscripts selected serve for 347 days and attend the NCO School.
-Those who succeed the best on the NCO course have the possibility of gaining entrance into reserve officer training.
-The training is practical and includes leadership of electronic warfare troops and command of systems and operator duties.
-The exercises will take place mainly with mobile systems in the terrain.
-Knowledge of cyber or network warfare is not a prerequisite nor is it included in an operator's tasks.
+- Those selected for the Reserve Officer Course will complete the training in the Reserve Officer School's reconnaissance programme in Hamina. - During the second half of conscript service (the special capabilities training period and unit training period) everyone will be in Riihimäki. - The training is practical and includes command of electronic warfare troops and systems and system operator duties.
+The exercises will take place mainly with mobile systems in the field.
+Knowledge of cyber or network warfare is not a prerequisite nor is it included in an operator's tasks. - After completing your military service, you can apply for jobs within this field in the Defence Forces or a posting abroad in a crisis management operation.